NetaZuckerman/UPv/README.md

 This part was developed for human Herpes virus 5 reference - NC_006273.2. \
 The output "cmv_resistance.txt" is a report containing the resistance mutations of each sample if exist. \
  `python3 upv.py  -r path/to/NC_006273.2.fa -i path/to/fastq/location --CMV `

+#### --HIV (optional)
+Run HIV analysis in addition to the regular pipeline . \
+No need to insert a reference sequence, the reference used is the genes: PR, RT, Int. \
+The consensus algorithm:  \
+* generate VCF file \
+* count bases depth \
+* determine consensus nucleotide for the 2 nucleotides with the highest depth > 20% \
+ `python3 upv.py  -i path/to/fastq/location --HIV `

 ## Main Steps: